SAP/luigi/docs/authorization-configuration.md

 # Authorization configuration

+>NOTE: For testing and learning purposes, you can use the [Luigi Fiddle page](https://fiddle.luigi-project.io) where you can configure a sample Luigi application.

 Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
 The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.

 ````